HEUER Chronosplit Modules and Repairs

 Fig 1.
 Front and rear view of a rare fully original working Calibre 102 Chronosplit module:

 Within the Calibre 102 Chronosplit module there lies a single circuit board that hosts three very delicate integrated circuits, two ICs are open the third is encapsulated in black epoxy resin.
-The wire bonds that attached the ICs to the substrate are thinner and more fragile than a human hair, as such they are extremely delicate and fail in a number of ways.
+The wire bonds that attached the ICs to the substrate are thinner and more fragile than human hair, as such, they are extremely delicate and fail in several ways.

 Fig 1.
 Rear and front view of the Chronosplit PCB.
 Note the very delicate exposed ICs.